Theatre Resource Programs

 For decades, Ten Chimneys was a beacon to the theatre community.
 The “best of the best” from around the country were drawn to Ten Chimneys – and, upon arriving, were inspired.
 Ten Chimneys is reassuming its historic role as an important place for artistic creation, discussion, and leadership.
 Ten Chimneys Foundation is dedicated to being an inspirational resource to American theatre.

-Theatres and theatre-related organizations interested in the possibility of hosting a program at Ten Chimneys are encouraged to contact Kristine Weir-Martell, Vice President of Theatre Programs.
-Kristine can be reached at 262-968-4161 ×203 or email@example.com.
+Theatres and theatre-related organizations interested in the possibility of hosting a program at Ten Chimneys are encouraged to contact Randy Bryant, President & CEO, at 262-968-4161 ×206 or email@example.com.

 Examples of Past Theatre Resource Programs